bp2008/BlueIrisPerformanceAdvisor/README.md

 * Ability to show "ignored" advice items.
 * Ability to render a configuration summary that can be copied into support forums.
 * Automatic backup of Blue Iris configuration upon app start.
+* Ability to cope with Blue Iris not being installed on a system it is run on.

 ## Compatibility

 This tool is was tested against Blue Iris 5.0.6.6.
 Not compatible with Blue Iris 4.

+## Usage

+Download the latest release from [the Releases tab](https://github.com/bp2008/BlueIrisPerformanceAdvisor/releases) and extract it anywhere on a computer with Blue Iris on it, then run `BlueIrisPerformanceAdvisor.exe`